This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 How to Pick the Best Ripe Strawberries:

-Look for healthy, bright green leaves.
+Look for bright green leaves.
 If the leaves are dry and discolored then you know that the strawberries were sitting out for a while.
 The freshest strawberries will have perky green leaves.

 Look for plump, bright red berries.
 Strawberries stop ripening as soon as they get picked off the plant.
 If your strawberries are still yellow, it was picked too soon.
 Check the tip of the strawberries.
 If the tip is red then it is completely ripened.